Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 The Zimmer program is motivated by earlier results on rigidity of linear representations of lattices in higher-rank Lie groups.
 The history of the subject begins in the early 1960s with results of Selberg and Weil which established that cocompact lattices in simple Lie groups other than $\PSl(2,\R)$ were locally rigid: any perturbation of a lattice is given by conjugation by a small group element \cite{Selberg, Weil-I}.
 In the late 60s and early 70s, this was improved by Mostow to a global rigidity theorem showing that any isomorphism between cocompact lattices in the same class of groups extended to an isomorphism of the ambient Lie group \cite{Mostow-book}.
 The global rigidity result was extended by Margulis and Prasad to include non-uniform lattices \cite{Margulis-nonuniformtwo, MR0385005}.
-These developments led to Margulis' work on superrigidity and arithmeticity in which Margulis classified all linear representations of lattices in Lie groups of higher real-rank \cite{MR1090825} and established that all such lattices are arithmetic.
+These developments led to Margulis' work on superrigidity and arithmeticity in which Margulis classified all linear representations of irreducible lattices in Lie groups of higher real rank \cite{MR1090825} and established that all such lattices are arithmetic.

-Inspired by Margulis' superrigidity theorem, in the early 1980s Zimmer proved a superrigidity theorem for cocycles from which he to proved results about orbit equivalence of higher-rank group actions \cite{MR595205}.
+Inspired by Margulis' superrigidity theorem, in the early 1980s Zimmer proved a superrigidity theorem for cocycles from which he proved results about orbit equivalence of higher-rank group actions \cite{MR595205}.
 Motivated by earlier results in the rigidity of linear representations and the cocycle superrigidity theorem, Zimmer proposed studying non-linear representations of lattices in higher-rank simple Lie groups.
 That is, given a lattice $\Gamma\subset G$, rather than studying linear representations $\rho\colon \Gamma \to \Gl(d,\R)$, Zimmer proposed studying representations $\alpha \colon \Gamma \to\Diff(M)$ where $M$ is a compact manifold.
 The main objective of the Zimmer program is to show that all such non-linear representations $\alpha$ are of an ``algebraic origin.''
-In particular, the Zimmer conjecture states that if the dimension of $M$ is sufficiently small (relative to data associated to $G$) then any action $\alpha \colon \Gamma \to\Diff(M)$ should preserve a smooth Riemannian metric or factor through the action of a finite group.
+In particular, the Zimmer conjecture states that if the dimension of $M$ is sufficiently small (relative to data associated to $G$) then any action $\alpha \colon \Gamma \to\Diff(M)$ should preserve a smooth Riemannian metric and thus factor through the action of a finite group under certain additional dimension constraints.
 See Conjecture \ref{conjecture:zimmer} for a precise formulation.

 In this paper we establish the non-volume-preserving case of Zimmer's conjecture for actions of cocompact lattices in higher-rank split simple Lie groups as well as certain volume-preserving cases.
 While there have been a number of sharp results for actions on extremely low-dimensional manifolds (for manifolds of dimension $1$ or $2$) or under strong regularity conditions on the action or algebraic conditions on the lattice, prior to this paper the exact result conjectured by Zimmer was only known for non-uniform lattices in $\Sl(3,\R)$.
 Our results provide a class of higher-rank Lie groups and a large collection of lattices such that the critical dimension is as conjectured in the non-volume-preserving and either as conjectured or almost as conjectured in the volume-preserving case.
 In addition to establishing the conjecture for cocompact lattices in split simple Lie groups, we also give strong partial results for actions of cocompact lattices in non-split simple Lie groups.